 JGN submitted its revised Access Arrangement proposal (proposal) with supporting information for the consideration of the Australian Energy Regulator (AER) on 30 June 2014.
 The revised access arrangement will cover the period 1 July 2015 to 30 June 2020 (July to June financial years).
 The AER published its draft decision on this proposal on 27 November 2014.
-JGN must submit any additions or other amendments to its proposal by 27 February 2015.
+JGN submit its revised proposal on 27 February 2015.